-Thermion Inc.'s Bridgemaster Spray Machine is a push type arc spray system that has a patented feature, which controls arc shorting.
+The Thermion Inc. arc spray machine is a pusher type arc spray system that has a patented feature which controls arc shorting.
 This equipment is designed to spray most wires, i.e., stainless, low alloy steels, bronzes, aluminum, zinc, zinc-aluminum, babbitt, etc.

-1.3.1 Wire Feeder
+1.3.1 Wire Feeder:

 The feeder is compact with a carrying handle.
 The meters, dials, and switches are located on the front of the feed unit for ease of viewing and operation.
 The drive assembly is a four-roll heavy-duty drive unit.
-An Industrial Cart is available for easy mounting of the wire feed unit.
+A shop or field caddie is available for easy mounting of the wire feed unit.

-1.3.2 Front End Assembly
+1.3.2 Spray Gun:

-The Head and Trigger/Handle Assemblies combine to make a simple, durable, and lightweight Spray Gun.
+The spray gun is simple, durable, and lightweight.
 The patented combination leads carry the atomization air, spray wire, and power to the spray gun from the feeder.
-These three assemblies make up the Front End Assembly.

-1.3.3 Arc Shorting Control
+1.3.3 Arc Shorting Control:

 Arc spray systems typically have an inherent problem of arc shorting.
 This condition occurs on all systems; the larger the wire diameter, the more severe the problem.
-A patented feature of the Thermion Inc. system controls arc shorting.
+A patented feature of the Thermion system controls arc shorting.
 As the arc attempts to short, a sensor detects a change in arc conditions, and the patented feature compensates, recreating atomization.
 This feature has allowed continuous usage of 3/16" aluminum and zinc wires producing over 40 lbs. and 150 lbs., per arc hour spray rate at a power level of 400 amperes.

-1.3.4 Remote Control of Power Source
+1.3.4 Remote Control of Power Source:

-The standard Thermion Inc. system must include a welding-type power source.
-All functions of the system can be remotely controlled at the wire feeder; this allows the power supply to be located remote from the work area.
-Refer to your power supply manual for methods used to activate remote capabilities.
+The standard Thermion Inc. system includes a welding-type power source.
+All functions of the system are remotely controlled at the wire feeder; the power supply can be located remote from the work area.
+Refer to the power supply manual for methods used to activate remote capabilities.